Human rights in Niger: Current concerns

 The United States, in line with the United Nations and Amnesty International, has consistently found the post-1999 government's human rights record "generally poor; although there are improvements in several areas, some serious problems remain".
 With the 1999 election of President Tandja and members of the National Assembly in generally free and fair elections, citizens exercised their right to change their government.
 Since 2001, every year has seen less than a dozen prisoners die or go missing after having last been seen in the custody of military officers.
 Police and members of the security forces beat and otherwise abuse persons.
 Prior to the beginning of the Tuareg insurgency of 2007 the government has generally respected the right to association; however, several Islamist organizations that engaged in or threatened violence have been and remain banned.
 The government frequently restricts freedom of movement.

 Domestic violence and societal discrimination against women continue to be serious problems.
 Female genital mutilation (FGM) persists, despite government efforts to combat it.
 There is societal discrimination against persons with disabilities and ethnic and religious minorities.
 Worker rights generally are respected; however, there are reports that a traditional form of servitude still is practiced.
 Child labor occurs, including child prostitution.
 There are reports of trafficking in persons.

 Freedom of the press

 Journalist Moussa Kaka in Niger, prior to his 2007 arrest.

 Niger has had a tradition of lively press opposition, punctuated by bouts of government repression.
 From 1999 to 2007, the independent press, especially radio has flourished.
 With the advent of the Second Tuareg Rebellion in 2007, the government has begun to prosecute under emergency powers, those foreign and domestic press who are accused of contact with rebel leaders, and have expelled members of the foreign press from the country.
-The north, under a state of emergency, has become a go-go zone for foreign press, and the independent Radio Agadez in the north has been closed by the government.
+The north, under a state of emergency, has become a no-go zone for foreign press, and the independent Radio Agadez in the north has been closed by the government.